Skip to content

 zotero-research-adarsh badri

-The image above shows us the tab that appears while saving the file in Zotero via a web browser extension.
-By default, it saves the file in the Zotero workspace’s last opened collection/section.
+The image above shows the tab that appears when saving a file in Zotero via a web browser extension.
+By default, it saves the file in the last opened collection/section of the Zotero workspace.
 However, you can change where you want to save the file on the browser.

 zotero-research-adarsh badri

 I will illustrate this here.
-For instance, if I want to add a citation here on this document, I hover over the word extension of the application.
+For instance, if I want to add a citation here in this document, I hover over the word extension of the application.

 zotero-research-adarsh badri